alphaaccount/multicalibration/README.md

 # MultiCalibration using Quadratic Programming (MCQP)
+## Datasets:
-## Datasets: All the data files are processed data files obtained after running a GAT model (to be used by MCQP), along with the embeddings of different baselines is available at https://drive.google.com/drive/folders/1jPuqA3_DR4dIPtwckNy7FIVzJdQ329uS?usp=share_link .
+All the data files are processed data files obtained after running a GAT model (to be used by MCQP), along with the embeddings of different baselines is available at https://drive.google.com/drive/folders/1jPuqA3_DR4dIPtwckNy7FIVzJdQ329uS?usp=share_link .
 All the preproccesed data files needed for model training for various datasets is available at https://drive.google.com/drive/folders/1HL8gYg2mlKdgGKwban8GAomyoa7wUqVc?usp=share_link

+## Code
 Running the Code (for our proposed approach MCQP[MultiCalibration using Quadratic Programming]) for Different Datasets:

 1. Pokec-z : (a) Run the [QPPG1_EO_newtest_300K_prop_regression_50000_random_newtestdata.py] in the [pokec-z_multicalibration/src_age_region_bin_multical] folder to run MCQP-2.